Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

   (OVERWRITTEN BY LOADED MODEL)
   *Description:* The number of time steps in an input sequence.
   *Impact:*
-  - **Larger windowSize:** Captures more context and longer-term dependencies, but requires more data and computational power.
+  - A larger window size captures more context and longer-term dependencies, but requires more data and computational power.
-  - **Smaller windowSize:** Faster training with less context; may not capture longer patterns adequately.
+  - A smaller window size provides faster training with less context; may not capture longer patterns adequately.

 ### Training Section